-Welcome and save the date for the 17th International Web for All Conference (W4A’20), on April 20-21, 2020, in Taipei, Taiwan, the premier venue for web accessibility research.
+Welcome!
+The 17th International Web for All Conference (W4A’20), took place on April 20-21, 2020, in Taipei, Taiwan, the premier venue for web accessibility research.
 W4A is co-located with the 28th International World Wide Web Conference, TheWebConf’20.
+Due to COVID-19 most of the participants were online.
+We had lively discussions and additionally connected over the Twitter Hashtag #w4a2020.
+Thanks to all!

 The conference focuses on all aspects of web accessibility.
 Areas of general interest include, but are not limited to the following: age, cognition, culture, education, emotions, dexterity, disability, diversity, health, hearing, income, infrastructure, language, learning, literacy, mobility, situation, society, and vision.